mariusforreal/ptr-records-creation-using-lambda/README.md

 INFO: PTR record created for IP: 192.168.1.10 in hosted zone: ZXXXXXXXXXXXXX
 INFO: PTR record creation successful.

-Usage
+🛠 Usage

 Trigger the Lambda: Set up the Lambda function to trigger periodically (e.g., using CloudWatch Events or EventBridge).
-You can also trigger it manually if needed.
+You can also trigger it manually.
-Automatic PTR Record Creation: The Lambda function will loop through the hosted zones and create PTR records for any new IP addresses found.
+Automatic PTR Record Creation: The Lambda function will loop through hosted zones and create PTR records for any new IP addresses it finds.
-Reverse DNS Lookup: The reverse lookup function verifies the correct association between the domain name and the IP address.
+Reverse DNS Lookup: The reverse lookup function verifies the association between the domain name and IP address.

-Customization
+🔧 Customization

 Modify the TTL for PTR records in the create_ptr_record function.
-Extend the Lambda to handle different types of records or additional DNS zones.
+Extend the Lambda to handle different types of records or additional DNS zones if necessary.

-Security Considerations
+🔒 Security Considerations

-Ensure that your Lambda execution role has the minimum necessary permissions.
+Ensure your Lambda execution role has the minimum required permissions.
-Restrict access to your private hosted zones to authorized VPCs.
+Restrict access to your private hosted zones to authorized VPCs only.
 Enable logging and monitoring to audit changes to DNS records.

-Troubleshooting
+🛠 Troubleshooting

-No PTR Record Created: Check if the hosted zone ID is correct and if the function has the necessary permissions to make changes in Route 53.
+No PTR Record Created: Check if the hosted zone ID is correct and if the function has sufficient permissions to make changes in Route 53.
-Lambda Timeout: If the Lambda function times out, consider increasing its timeout setting, especially for large numbers of DNS records.
+Lambda Timeout: If the Lambda function times out, consider increasing its timeout settings, especially for large numbers of DNS records.
-License

 Feel free to customize this README as needed for your specific setup!